Artspace (website): History

 Christopher E. Vroom and Catherine Levene co-founded Artspace in late 2010.
-Vroom, an avid art collector and well known patron of the arts, is credited as the strategic vision behind the business, who recognized the potential to create a platform offering quality fine art to a broad audience.
+Vroom, an avid art collector and patron of the arts, is credited as the vision behind the business, who recognized the potential to create a platform offering quality fine art to a broad audience.
 Levene stated in a 2011 interview that she felt e-commerce art marketplaces could become the norm for people interested in buying art.
 She also stated that it could result in a similar market shift for buying art, as that which took place with clothing in the late 1990s.

 At the time of Artspace's launch, it was stated that the company was one of the first major efforts to commercialize the art marketplace, making art accessible to everyone.
 Before the launch of Artspace, most art sales were made in person, often in galleries, and transactions were rarely completed online.
 Another obstacle Artspace had to overcome was that viewing art before purchasing it was a must at the time.
 Artspace challenged both of these common viewpoints in the art industry.

 In an interview with Business Insider, Levene said that she felt large auction houses such as Sotheby's had missed an opportunity to open online marketplaces for art.
 Shortly after the interview in 2011, Levene was named by the Huffington Post as one of the top 10 female CEOs to watch.

 Vroom was responsible for attracting top-level galleries, museums, cultural institutions and major artists to sell in an online context for the first time.
 Within the first year of Artspace's existence, it received $1.2 million in investment as an early stage startup.

 Artspace's products were included in the revolutionary idea STORY, which was developed by Rachel Shechtman later that year.
 The STORY store in New York City contained art from Artspace, along with products from other startups.

 The company received two rounds of capital investments, beginning in 2012.
 A Series A funding round in early 2012 secured $2.5 million for the company, with investors including Accelerator Ventures and Metamorphic Ventures.
 In early 2013, the company secured a venture capital investment of $8.5 million from Canaan Partners.